HPV: Cancer Prevention

 Human Papillomavirus (HPV) is a common virus that is spread through sexual contact.
-The virus, of which there are approximately 40 known types, can cause genital warts, cervical cancer in women, and other types of cancer in both men and women.
+The virus, of which there are approximately 40 known types, can cause genital warts and many cancers.
+Cervical cancer is the most common HPV-associated cancer, and some other cancers of the vulva, vagina, penis, anus, and oropharynx (back of the throat, including the base of the tongue and tonsils) are also caused by HPV.
 In fact, HPV is the leading cause of cervical cancer in women, of which every year there are around 11,000 new cases.
 Cervical cancer causes the death of about 4,000 U.S. women each year.

 Because HPV usually does not exhibit any symptoms, it is possible to have it without knowing it - and to unknowingly spread the virus to others.
 This can be prevented with a series of safe, effective vaccines that will protect women - and men - against the most common types of HPV and their related health problems.

 The HPV vaccine (Gardasil) protects against over half a dozen types of cancers including cervical, penile and oropharyngeal.
 Two doses of HPV vaccine are recommended for most persons starting the series before their 15th birthday.
 The best time to get immunized is age 11 or 12 as part of regular scheduled vaccines which include: Tdap, influenza and meningococcal.
 It is very important for preteens age 11 and 12 to get vaccinated on schedule so they are protected before they are exposed to the virus.